 About Us

-AMIT provides an innovative, Jewish values-based education to over 40,000 children in Israel each year.
+AMIT provides an innovative, Jewish values-based education to more than 42,900 children in Israel each year.
+AMIT welcomes every child and levels the playing field for the children of Israel through education.

 Special needs students learn alongside their typical peers